thersites-ac/pathfinder-backend/README.md

 ### TODO
 * testing
+    * implement ProfileDaoTests
+    * Add and implement AppTests
+* split Service from App, which should help...
-* remove the boilerplate
+    * remove boilerplate
     * handle exceptions relating to path params